 - add advanced options to your forms, like conditional logic, file uploads, or multi-page forms

-- integrate with your email newsletter service, including MailChimp, Campaign Monitor, AWeber, and more.
+- integrate with your email newsletter service, including Campaign Monitor, AWeber, Constant Contact which is a great alternative to MailChimp and more.

 - accept payments and track your accounting with Paypal, Freshbooks, Stripe, or others add-ons.